sebmestrallet/typst-simple-siam/src/main.typ

 row/column indices than more traditional implementations of general sparse elimination.
 This is accomplished by exploiting the m-tree, a particular spanning tree for the graph of the filled-in matrix.

+#theorem[
+  The method was extended to three dimensions.
+  For the standard multigrid coarsening (in which, for a given grid, the next coarser grid has $1 slash 8$ as many points), anisotropic problems require plane relaxation to obtain a good smoothing factor.
+] <thm:extend3d>

+Our purpose here is to examine the nonnumerical complexity of the sparse elimination algorithm given in~@BANKSMITH.
+As was shown there, a general sparse elimination scheme based on the bordering algorithm requires less storage for pointers and row/column indices than more traditional implementations of general sparse elimination; see @thm:extend3d.
+This is accomplished by exploiting the m-tree, a particular spanning tree for the graph of the filled-in matrix.
+Several good ordering algorithms (nested dissection and minimum degree) are available for computing $P$~@GEORGELIU @ROSE72.
+Since our interest here does not focus directly on the ordering, we assume for convenience that $P=I$, or that $A$ has been preordered to reflect an appropriate choice of $P$.

 #bibliography("bib.yml", title: "References", style: "siam.csl")